 Robert Zubrin is affiliated with the following schools:

 Robert Zubrin is most known for their academic work in the field of engineering.
-They are also known for their academic work in the fields of communications and literature.
+They are also known for their academic work in the fields of

 Robert Zubrin has made the following academic contributions: